-- 6.28 Since the approval of the 2011 Island Plan a further round of housing needs assessment has been undertaken: the results of the 2012 Housing Needs Survey showed that there was a potential net shortfall of more than 400 dwelling units of social rented housing for the upcoming three-year period 2013-2015.
-This net shortfall was driven by a need for 2-bedroom dwelling units. - 6.29 The magnitude of this potential shortfall was in close agreement with that implied by the latest (early 2013) Housing Department waiting list for social housing derived from the department's Affordable Housing Gateway. - 6.30 Previous rounds of the Housing Needs Survey (2000-2008) had recorded potential net surpluses of social housing, suggesting that the demand for social rented housing has increased in recent years.
-This latest demand includes that from key workers, defined as 'licensed' employees working in the public sector and in private sector education and health services. - 6.31 The 2012 Housing Needs Survey also indicated a potential net shortfall of approximately 100 owner-occupier 1-bedroom dwelling units after application of affordability criteria based on household income and property prices. - 6.32 Combining the shortfalls in social housing and owner-occupier accommodation generates an estimated net shortfall of some 500 units of affordable 1- and 2-bedroom accommodation across these tenure categories for the period 2013-2015. - 6.33 Whilst there is no definitive estimation of demand beyond 2015, it is considered reasonable to assume a similar level of demand of at least 500 affordable homes for the second half of the Plan period at this time, as originally identified in the 2011 Island Plan.
+6.28 Since the approval of the 2011 Island Plan a further round of housing needs assessment has been undertaken: the results of the 2012 Housing Needs Survey showed that there was a potential net shortfall of more than 400 dwelling units of social rented housing for the upcoming three-year period 2013-2015.
+This net shortfall was driven by a need for 2-bedroom dwelling units.

+4 The component of the increase shown as "reduced household size" in Table 6.1 primarily arises from the disaggregation of existing households, i.e. it constitutes a concealed or "latent" component of future demand.

+5 Jersey's Housing Assessment 2013-2015 (Nov 2012) Statistics Unit

+6 This data will be updated through an update of the Housing Needs Survey to be undertaken in 2014 and information derived from the Housing Gateway, managed by the Housing Department.

+6.29 The magnitude of this potential shortfall was in close agreement with that implied by the latest (early 2013) Housing Department waiting list for social housing derived from the department's Affordable Housing Gateway.

+6.30 Previous rounds of the Housing Needs Survey (2000-2008) had recorded potential net surpluses of social housing, suggesting that the demand for social rented housing has increased in recent years.
+This latest demand includes that from key workers, defined as 'licensed' employees working in the public sector and in private sector education and health services.

+6.31 The 2012 Housing Needs Survey also indicated a potential net shortfall of approximately 100 owner-occupier 1-bedroom dwelling units after application of affordability criteria based on household income and property prices.

+6.32 Combining the shortfalls in social housing and owner-occupier accommodation generates an estimated net shortfall of some 500 units of affordable 1- and 2-bedroom accommodation across these tenure categories for the period 2013-2015.

+6.33 Whilst there is no definitive estimation of demand beyond 2015, it is considered reasonable to assume a similar level of demand of at least 500 affordable homes for the second half of the Plan period at this time, as originally identified in the 2011 Island Plan.
 The States Statistics Office has further suggested that the change in housing qualification period will potentially increase demand for affordable homes between 2016-2020 yet further, placing more pressure on the demand for affordable housing.
 More definitive data will be provided by further rounds of the Housing Needs Survey from 2014 onwards.